In-patient luxury rehab center in Thailand

 Schizophrenia is a psychotic disorder where people interpret reality abnormally.
 It is indicated by hallucinations, delusions, disorganized speech or thoughts, and negative symptoms such as loss of interest and social isolation.

-A person with a history of schizophrenia is more likely to develop symptoms associated with a substance-induced psychotic disorder.
-Keep in mind schizophrenia is a lifelong condition; it’s impossible to eliminate it.
 However, with medications and therapy, it’s possible to manage symptoms and improve quality of life.
-In other words, patients can control their symptoms.
-Since they are still vulnerable to symptoms of psychosis, substance abuse can trigger the episodes again.
+In other words, patients are able to manage their symptoms.
+Since they are still vulnerable to symptoms of psychosis, substance abuse tends to trigger the episodes again.

 3. Genetic abnormalities